Our Vision for Reading

 Vocabulary is at the heart of our curriculum and so vocabulary is planned for and pre-taught at the start of each session.

-Texts for 'Whole Class Reading' sessions can be chosen by teachers from our 'Reading Spine' in the 'other reads' column.
+Texts for 'Whole Class Reading' sessions can be chosen by teachers from our English long term overview.
 Teachers are also encouraged to use BAME books, fiction and non-fiction books that support their year groups' curriculum, song lyrics, scripts etc. to ensure that the children are exposed to a wide variety of texts throughout their reading journey at Eye.

 At Eye, Whole Class Reading is supported with daily phonics/spelling teaching in all year groups, reading for pleasure and reading across the curriculum activities.
 Teachers model reading to children regularly.